telerik/winforms-docs/propertygrid/populating-with-data/radpropertystore-adding-custom-properties.md

 ---
-title: RadPropertyStore - adding custom properties
+title: RadPropertyStore - Adding Custom Properties
-page_title: RadPropertyStore - adding custom properties | UI for WinForms Documentation
+page_title: RadPropertyStore - Adding Custom Properties | RadPropertyGrid
-description: RadPropertyStore - adding custom properties
+description: The RadPropertyStore allow RadPropertyGrid to display and edit custom properties.
-slug: winforms/propertygrid/radpropertystore---adding-custom-properties
+slug: winforms/propertygrid/populating-with-data/radpropertystore-adding-custom-properties
-tags: radpropertystore,-,adding,custom,properties
+tags: radpropertystore,adding,custom,properties
 published: True
 position: 3
 previous_url: propertygrid-radpropertystore
 ---

-# RadPropertyStore - adding custom properties
+# RadPropertyStore - Adding Custom Properties

-To get started with the RadPropertyStore follow these three steps:
+To get started with the **RadPropertyStore** follow these three steps:

-* Create a new instance of the RadPropertyStore.
+* Create a new instance of the **RadPropertyStore**.

 * Fill it with PropertyStoreItems.

-* Set it as SelectedObject of RadPropertyGrid.
+* Set it as **SelectedObject** of **RadPropertyGrid**.

 #### Using RadPropertyStore